CodeNinja202/CodeNinja202/README.md

 ## Skills

-Here are some of the skills that I possess, along with the corresponding icons:
+Here are some of the skills that I possess

 - <i class="fab fa-html5"></i> HTML
 - <i class="fab fa-css3-alt"></i> CSS